Valley, Anglesey: Transport

 RAF Valley is a nearby Royal Air Force station concerned with the training of fast jet pilots.
 The runways are also used by Anglesey Airport who make commercial flights to Cardiff (and previously the Isle of Man).
 Valley railway station is on the North Wales Coast Line and its signal box is Grade II listed.
 Thomas Telford's A5 road bisects the village.

 Sport

 Valley has a football club, whose senior team, CPD Y Fali, play in the North Wales Coast West Football League Division One.
 They play their home matches on Station Road which is situated between the North Wales Coast railway line and the A55 North Wales Expressway.

+Religious sites

+The church of St Michael was built in the village in 1881.
+The church was largely paid for by William Owen Stanley, and a later extension to the church incorporated stones from a previous parish church which was demolished.